TMDSAS Personal Characteristics Essay After SB17: What You Can Still Write About

 The Prompt Changed.
 Here Is How.

-Side by side, here is what changed:
+Side by side, here is the full evolution:

-Previous prompt (through EY2025):
+Previous prompt (through EY 2025):

 "Learning from others is enhanced in educational settings that include individuals from diverse backgrounds and experiences.
 Please describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others."